Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

 Red Markets ttrpg grimdark

-Red Markets drops you into economic horror.
-The zombie apocalypse happened and now you’re a Taker, a mercenary scraping by in quarantine zones.
-Progress is a lie; any profit gets swallowed by debt, gear maintenance, and dependents needing support.
-The Profit system uses opposing dice (Black vs Red): when Red wins, you go deeper in debt.
-Idealism compounds your losses: taking unprofitable jobs to help refugees accelerates your debt spiral.
-Compassion accelerates debt; debt ends your character.
+Red Markets throws you into a world of economic horror.
+After the zombie apocalypse you play a Taker, a mercenary trying to survive in quarantine zones.
+Progress is an illusion; any money you make gets eaten up by debt, gear repairs, and people who depend on you.
+The Profit system uses two opposing dice (Black vs Red): if Red wins, you fall further into debt.
+Being idealistic makes things worse, taking jobs to help others just speeds up your debt spiral.
+Compassion leads to more debt, and debt means your character’s end.

 Violence flows from economic structures: corporate enclaves exploit Takers, rival crews compete for contracts, and scarcity perpetuates conflict.
 You can escape by retiring with savings, but the predatory market persists.
 Every altruistic choice costs you mechanically, and those costs compound toward character death.
 You’re not surviving zombies, you’re surviving capitalism, and the zombies are just the setting.